ynput/OpenPype/website/docs/admin_hosts_harmony.md

 Set regex pattern(s) only for task names when publishing of Palettes should occur.

-Use ".*" for publish Palettes for ALL tasks.
+Use ".*" to publish Palettes for ALL tasks.

 ### Validate Scene Settings

 #### Skip Frame check for Assets with

-Set regex pattern(s) to find in Asset name to skip checks of `frameEnd` value from DB.
+Set regex pattern(s) for filtering Asset name that should skip validation of `frameEnd` value from DB.

 #### Skip Resolution Check for Tasks

-Set regex pattern(s) to find in Task name to skip resolution check against values from DB.
+Set regex pattern(s) for filtering Asset name that should skip validation or `Resolution` value from DB.

 #### Skip Timeline Check for Tasks

-Set regex pattern(s) to find in Task name to skip `frameStart`, `frameEnd` check against values from DB.
+Set regex pattern(s) for filtering Task name that should skip validation `frameStart`, `frameEnd` check against values from DB.

 ### Harmony Submit to Deadline